tailscale/tailscale/api.md

 }
 ```

-#### `POST /api/v2/domain/:domain/acl` - set ACL for a domain
+#### `POST /api/v2/tailnet/:tailnet/acl` - set ACL for a tailnet

-Sets the ACL for the given domain.
+Sets the ACL for the given tailnet.
 HuJSON and JSON are both accepted inputs.
 An `If-Match` header can be set to avoid missed updates.

 Returns error for invalid ACLs.
 Returns error if using an `If-Match` header and the ETag does not match.